So you’ve decided to set up your own home theater system, and now you’ve come to a bump in the road. “Do I need an

 But when asking the question of amplifiers vs receivers, you’re not just asking if you should buy an amplifier or a receiver, because you’re going to need more than just an amplifier to make your setup work.

 When you use a standalone amplifier, it isn’t really standalone.
-You’re going to need a preamp/processor, the amplifier itself, and the speakers to make the system work.
+You’re going to need a preamp/processor, the amplifier itself, and the speakers to make the system work (more answers to preamp questions in our article).
 So the question of amplifiers vs receivers is really separates vs receivers.

 It may seem like a no-brainer to pick the receiver, there’s actually more factors you should consider before making your final choice!